igordzie97/igordzie97/README.md

 - Hibernate - Object-Relational Mapping framework

 ### [Java to Python Translator](https://github.com/igordzie97/java-to-python-translator)
-The project puropse is to implement translator from subset of Java language to Python.
+The project puropse is to implement the translator from subset of Java language to Python.
 During implementation it is essential to use specific lexer and parser generator (depending on selected programming language).

 **Technologies:**
 - Java - Translator implementation